DevendraKumarMaurya/MAJOR-PROJECT/README.md

 ## 📄 License

-This project is part of the Elevate Lads Internship program.
+This repository is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for details.

 ---